-- On average across the OECD, foreign-born adults (25-64 year-olds) account for 22% of all adults with below upper secondary attainment, 14% of those attaining upper secondary or post-secondary non-tertiary attainment, and 18% of tertiary-educated adults.
-But in Israel, the share of foreign-born adults among all adults with a given level of educational attainment is the highest among tertiary-educated adults (26% in 2020). - Foreign-born adults have more difficulty finding a job than their native-born peers as they face various challenges, such as discrepancies in credential recognition, skills, and language.
+On average across the OECD, foreign-born adults (25-64 year-olds) account for 22% of all adults with below upper secondary attainment, 14% of those attaining upper secondary or post-secondary non-tertiary attainment, and 18% of tertiary-educated adults.
+But in Canada, the share of

+- foreign-born adults among all adults with a given level of educational attainment is the highest among tertiary-educated adults (35% in 2020). - Foreign-born adults have more difficulty finding a job than their native-born peers as they face various challenges, such as discrepancies in credential recognition, skills, and language.
 Thus, foreign-born workers are likely to have a lower reservation wage (the lowest wage rate at which a worker would be willing to accept a particular type of job).
 As a result, the employment rate for foreign-born adults with low educational attainment is higher than the rate for their native-born peers in many countries.
 On average across OECD countries, among adults without upper secondary attainment, 57% of native-born adults are employed compared to 61% of foreign-born adults.
-In Israel, the employment rate of foreign-born adults without upper secondary attainment was 73% in 2020, higher than that of their native-born peers (45%). - The likelihood of being employed increases with the level of educational attainment, but foreign-born adults with tertiary attainment generally have lower employment prospects than their native-born peers.
+In Canada, however, the employment rate of foreign-born adults without upper secondary attainment was 53% in 2020, slightly lower than that of their native-born peers (55%). - The likelihood of being employed increases with the level of educational attainment, but foreign-born adults with tertiary attainment generally have lower employment prospects than their native-born peers.
 On average across OECD countries, 86% of native-born tertiary-educated adults are employed compared to 79% for foreign-born tertiary-educated adults.
-In Israel, among tertiary-educated adults, 88% of native-born adults and 85% of foreign-born adults are employed.
+In Canada, among tertiary-educated adults, 81% of native-born adults and 76% of foreign-born adults are employed.
+Foreign-born adults who arrived in the country at an early age have spent some years in their host country's education system and gained nationally recognised credentials.
+As a result, their labour-market outcomes are generally better than that of those who arrived at a later age with a foreign qualification.
+In Canada, among foreign-born adults with tertiary attainment, 80% of those who arrived by the age of 15 are employed, compared to 76% of those who arrived in the country at age 16 or later. - Foreign-born young adults (15-29 year-olds) are also more likely to be neither employed nor in education or training (NEET) than native-born young adults.
+On average across OECD countries, 18.8% of foreign-born and 13.7% of native-born adults are NEET.
+In Canada, the difference is much smaller, at 1 percentage point (14.1% compared to 13.3%).
+Early arrival in the country is generally associated with a lower risk of becoming NEET.
+In Canada, the share of NEETs among foreign-born young adults who arrived by the age of 15 is 12%, while the share of NEETs among those who arrived at age 16 or later is 19%. - In many OECD countries, foreign-born adults earn less than native-born adults.
+This pay gap may narrow with higher levels of educational attainment.
+On average across OECD countries, foreign-born adults with below secondary attainment working full-time earn 89% as much as their native-born peers, while this gap disappears among tertiary-educated adults.
+In Canada, in 2018, among adults with below upper secondary attainment, the earnings of foreign-born full-time workers represented 89% that of their native-born peers, 80% among adults with upper secondary or post-secondary non-tertiary attainment, and 86% among those with a tertiary-education.